vackosar/vackosar.github.io/_posts/2023-12-29-Danger-of-Python-Lambda-Late-Binding.md

 {% include highlight-rouge-friendly.css.html %}

+There may be a scary secret problem in your use of lambda in Python, when used with AsyncIO or Multi-threading.
+It is called Late Binding.

 ## The Question
-Always assign all variables that you are using the lambda.
 Can you see what is unexpected about below results of the [DocTest](https://docs.python.org/3/library/doctest.html)?

 ```
 async def process(i):